8base/old-documentation/docs/development-tools/cli/ci-cd.md

 #   --help, -h Show help [boolean]
 ```

-### 3. backup restore
+##### 3. backup restore

-Returns the current environment to the state when it’s backup was created.

-It is recommended to execute ‘migration commit’ command before backuping of Environment.
+Return the state of a current or specified environment to a specified backup. *It is recommended to execute ‘migration commit’ command before backuping of Environment.*

 ```sh
 8base backup restore [OPTIONS].